-- b.
-When a group number registered by the number of pieces machinable per tool of group number 1 to 9 is specified, give "T□□99" (□□is the group number) for the command for counting the number of pieces, at the completion of machining.
-When the group numbers 10 to 19 which designate the maximum operating time of a single tool, the control automatically counts the feed time as operating time.
-T-command need not be programmed for time counting on - c.
-Display for confirmation of the contents of "T \square \square 91" command.
+b.
+When a group number registered by the number of pieces machinable per tool of group number 1 to 9 is specified, give "T 99" (1) is the group number) for the command for counting the number of pieces, at the completion of machining.
+When the group numbers 10 to 10 which doe c.
+Display for confirmation of the contents of " $T \square \square 91$ " command.